 Another fabulous San Diego hike is on the beaches of Coronado.
 Here you will find humongous white sandy beaches to trek through to reach the water’s edge.

-Coronado Beach has always been a favorite of my children, as they adore visiting the Hotel Del Coronado.
+Coronado Beach has always been my children’s favorite, as they adore visiting the Hotel Del Coronado.
 There is so much rich history in Coronado, and I am happy that my children appreciate it so much.

-Our usual hike begins at the Coronado dog beach, and we make our way south until Gator Beach.
+Our usual hike begins at the Coronado dog beach, and we make our way south to Gator Beach.